cubiclesoft/ultimate-web-scraper/docs/websocket.md

 * $read - A boolean that indicates that data is available to be read.
 * $write - A boolean that indicates that the connection is ready for more data to be written to it.

-Returns:  An standard array of information.
+Returns:  A standard array of information.

 This mostly internal function handles post-Wait() queue processing and a keepalive, if necessary, is queued to be sent.
 It is declared public so that WebSocketServer can call it to handle the queues and timeout state for an individual client.